 If your traveler has a long flight coming up soon these are a must have.
 I can’t stand wearing closed toed shoes over long flights.
 I researched other options to help keep my body feeling good during international flights and came across using compression leggings.
 These are perfect for a long day sitting or on your feet walking.

 A sports attire company that makes street clothing is the ideal travel attire.
-From their cozy dresses, you can wear all day, to their street tights, as cozy as leggings but built to wear to just about any event.
+From their cozy dresses, you can wear all day, to their tights and pants, that are comfortable but built to wear to just about any event.

 If you know where your traveler is heading next check and see if there is a CityPASS in that town.
 Whether it’s Seattle, Houston, New York, or more these passes allow you to see all the sites while saving a bundle.
 As a gift, you’d allow your traveler to do so without spending a dime.
 Take a look at the cities where it is offered.